MewsSystems/fiscalizations/CONTRIBUTING.md

 Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

-If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
+If you find a github Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.

 ### Pull Requests

-PRs to our libraries are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+PRs to our libraries are always welcome and can be a quick way to get your fix or improvement deployed in the next release.
 In general, PRs should:

 - Follow single responsibility principle, i.e. solving one and exactly one thing.
 If your PR consists of multiple different changes, split it into separate PRs.
 - Every PR should have a description, explaining mainly what has changed and why, so that any developer can quickly understand the purpose of PR without necessarily being involved in every preceding discussion, decisions etc. There is a template set up, so you can follow it.
-- Add unit tests for fixed or changed functionality (if a test suite already exists).
+- Add or update unit tests for fixed or changed functionality (if a test suite already exists).
 - Title of the PR should be explanatory.
 - Update the documentation in the repo if applicable.
 - Every PR should be mergeable.